SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Experiment Setup

 \paragraph{Spoken sentiment analysis} We use the CMU-MOSEI dataset~\citep{zadeh2018multimodal}, where each utterance is annotated for a sentiment score on a~$[-3, 3]$ Likert scale: [-3: highly negative, -2: negative, -1: weakly negative, 0: neutral, +1: weakly positive, +2: positive, +3: highly positive].
 We treat the task as a~7-class classification problem.
 And we only use audio signals in the input data.

-For the above three applications, during fine-tuning, an MLP network with one hidden layer of~512 units is appended on top of the speech module.
-It converts the output representation of [CLS] for class prediction.
+For the above three tasks, during fine-tuning, an MLP network with one hidden layer of~512 units is appended on top of the speech module.
+It converts the output representation of the first frame, i.e., $\bs_{1}$, for class prediction.
 Both the pre-trained speech module and the randomly initialized MLP are fine-tuned on the training set for~10 epochs with a batch size of~64 and a fixed learning rate of~3e-4.
-We compute classification accuracy after each training epoch and pick the best-performing one to report results on the test set.
+We compute classification accuracy after each training epoch and pick the best-performing checkpoint on the validation set to report results on the test set.

 \paragraph{Spoken question answering} We use the Spoken SQuAD dataset~\citep{li2018spoken}, which is augmented \footnote{\citet{li2018spoken} used Google text-to-speech to generate the spoken version of the articles in SQuAD.} from SQuAD~\citep{rajpurkar2016squad} for spoken question answering.
 The model is given an article in the form of speech and a question in the form of text.
 The goal is to predict a time span in the spoken article that answers the question.
 In other words, the model outputs an audio segment extracted from spoken article as the answer.
-The model is evaluated by Audio Overlapping Score~(AOS)~\citep{li2018spoken}: the more overlap between the predicted span and the ground-truth answer span, the higher the score will be.
+The model is evaluated by Audio Overlapping Score~(AOS)~\citep{li2018spoken}: the greater the overlap between the predicted span and the ground-truth answer span, the higher the score will be.

 During fine-tuning, given a spoken article and a question in the text form, the pre-trained speech module extracts audio representations of the article and pass them to a randomly initialized~3-layer Transformer encoder along with the tokenized textual question as input.
 The Transformer then uses the self-attention mechanism to implicitly align elements of the input audio and textual features.
-For each time step of the audio input, the Transformer is trained to predict whether this is the start of the span with a simple logistic regression classifier.
+For each time step of the audio input, the Transformer is trained to predict whether this is the start of the span with a simple logistic regression.
 A separate classifier is used for predicting the end of the span.